 Admissions into hospital and deaths during the year with ratio of admissions and deaths per 1000 of strength.
 The average strength of the troops, exclusive of the Royal Malta Artillery, was 7,390 men.

 Its average constantly sick was 56.76 (83.23/1000 mean strength).
 The average sick time to each soldier was 30.38 days.
 The average duration of cases of sickness was 23.17 days.

-21 Sep The 2nd/Rifle Brigade left Alexandria for Crete after fighting in the Nile Campaign.
-It served in Crete for 3 1/2 months and in Egypt for 10 weeks from July 1898.
+22 Sep The 2nd/Rifle Brigade, 737 strong, left Alexandria for Crete after fighting in the Nile Campaign.
+It served in Crete for 3 1/2 months.

 The following were buried at Rinella Military Cemetery in 1898: